expo/custom-expo-updates-server/README.md

 expo export --experimental-bundle
 ```

-This will create a folder named **dist** inside of **/client** with an update.
+This will create a folder named **dist** inside of **/expo-updates-client** with an update.

 ### Load the update on the server

 Back in the parent folder of this custom server, we want to take the update we just made in **/expo-updates-client/dist** and load it into our server.
-We can accomplish this by copying the contents of **/expo-updates-client/dist** into **updates/1**.
+We can accomplish this by copying the contents of **/expo-updates-client/dist** into **expo-update-server/updates/1**.
 The **1** here stands for the runtime version.

-There's also a convenience script in **package.json** named `yarn expo-publish`.
-It goes into **expo-updates-client**, exports an update, then places it in the correct spot in **updates**.
+There's also a convenience script in **expo-update-server/package.json** named `yarn expo-publish`.
+It goes into **expo-updates-client**, exports an update, then places it in the correct spot in **expo-update-server/updates**.
 To publish to another runtime version, you'll need to edit that script.

 ### Send an update